checkmate-bitch/QWiki/README.md

 ## <a href="#use" id="id3">3.
 Usage</a>

 &nbsp;
+To access features click on Options (humberger icon) on the main popup menu.

 There are 3 ways to use QWiki:
 1) Double-Click a word : Works only on single words.
 2) Select a string of words.
 Right Click on it and select QWiki.
 3) Select a string of words.
 Hit a hotkey combo of your preferance.

+Features:
+1) Double Click to select is optional.
+Disabled by default.
+2) Customization in terms of color scheme of the display panel.

 &nbsp;
 ![Select Words](https://github.com/checkmate-bitch/QWiki/blob/master/images/screenshots/img2.png "Select Words")